marcodippy/learning_hadoop/hadoop/word_count/README.md

 # Exercise #

-Given a file containing space separated words, count the occurrence of each word.
+Given a file containing space separated words, count the number of occurrences of each word.

 ## Example: ##
 ### Input ###